7Ji/ampart/README.md

     Note that **the order of partitions** matter, e.g. ``system:+8M:2G:2 data::::`` will work, but ``data::: system:+8M:2G:2`` won't because data has already taken all of the remaining space.

-    Partitions also must be **incremental**, which means you can't create a partition whose position is **before** a one already existing. e.g. ``system::2G: data:0:2G:`` won't work as data's offset is greater than system's end point (2G + reserved partitions)
+    Partitions also must be **incremental**, which means you can't create a partition whose position is **before** a one already existing. e.g. ``system::2G: data:0:2G:`` won't work as data's offset is smaller than system's end point (2G + reserved partitions)

     The following partitions are **reserved** and **can't be defined by user**, they will be **generated** according to the old partition table: